CAFapi/caf-common/caf-api/README.md

 - Encrypted: Marker annotation that specifies an item, typically in a configuration class, that a SecurityProvider can decrypt.
 The field that possesses this annotation must also have the appropriate getter and setter methods that match Java convention.

-- ManagedConfigurationSource: interface extending HealthReporter, ConfigurationMetricsReporter and ConfigurationSource.
+- ManagedConfigurationSource: Interface extending HealthReporter, ConfigurationMetricsReporter and ConfigurationSource.

 ### Reporters